- MySQLi Tutorial

 MySQLi - Administration

-MySQLi is extended of MySQL so first check if your MySQL server is running or not.
-You can use the following command to check this −
+First check if your MySQL server is running or not.
+You can use the following command to check it −

 ps -ef | grep mysqld